jeremykendall/php-domain-parser/README.md

 - `$domain` a domain name as a string
 - `$section` a string which specifies which section of the PSL you want to validate the given domain against.
 The possible values are:
-    - `Rules::ALL_DOMAINS`, to validate against the full PSL.
     - `Rules::ICANN_DOMAINS`, to validate against the PSL ICANN DOMAINS section only.
     - `Rules::PRIVATE_DOMAINS`, to validate against the PSL PRIVATE DOMAINS section only.
+    - the empty string to validate against all the PSL sections.

-By default, the `$section` argument is equal to `Rules::ALL_DOMAINS`.
+By default, the `$section` argument is equal to the empty string.
 If an unsupported section is submitted a `Pdp\Exception` exception will be thrown.

 While the `Pdp\Rules::resolve` returns a `Pdp\Domain` object, the `Pdp\Rules::getPublicSuffix` returns a `Pdp\PublicSuffix` object.